Blocking ads removes funding from us!

 (Post picture: © 2022 TechnikNews)

-With the Honor Magic 4 Pro the ex-Huawei subsidiary brand is re-entering the German flagship market.
-Can the Chinese make a successful comeback?
+With the Honor Magic 4 Pro, the former Huawei subsidiary brand is re-entering the German flagship market.
+Will the Chinese make a successful comeback?
 We tested the smartphone in everyday use.

 Scope of delivery of the Honor Magic 4 Pro

-Included with the Honor Magic 4 Pro the device itself, a case, the quick charger and USB-C cable are included.
+The Honor Magic 4 Pro comes with the device itself, a case, a quick charger and a USB-C cable.

 Design and workmanship

 The Magic 4 Pro has an interesting design because it is different from many other flagship smartphones in 2022.
 The glass back is also rounded, as is the display.
-The cameras sit in a circle, Honor calls it the "eye of the muse."
-On the front is a huge 6,81 inch display with very thin bezels (93% screen to body ratio).
+The cameras are in a circle, which Honor calls the "Eye of the Muse".
+On the front there is a huge 6,81 display with very thin display edges (93% screen to body ratio).
 In the top left of the display there is a "dual punch hole" for a front camera and sensors for 3D face unlocking.
-Here you can definitely still see the former influence of Huawei, because the design of the device reminds me of the Mate 40 Pro.
+Here you can definitely still see the former influence of Huawei, because the design of the device reminds me a lot of the Mate 40 Pro.

 The processing itself is impeccable.
 High-quality materials, buttons that are easy to press and no scratches to be noted after three weeks.
 What really annoys me is the pre-installed screen protector.
 It's really cheap, but I don't want to take it off either.
 Because the screen protector sits so well on the display, I couldn't do it any better.
 However, the dilemma causes an unpleasant typing experience, since the film's material is poor.